March 1, 2019 367

-The types of advertising media available are brought to glare here to expose the entrepreneur to such varieties so as to be in a good position to make a choice of the right media to use in advertising his products.
+The types of advertising media available are brought to glare here to expose the entrepreneur to such varieties to be in a good position to choose the right media to use in advertising his products.

 This will equally help the entrepreneur to establish his advertising goals and budget.
 This information will equally help him to choose his advertising agency.

 Some of these advertising media available to the entrepreneur to choose are:

 Newspapers and magazines are known as print media.

 More is spent on advertising in the newspapers every year than on any other single medium.
 The newspaper is a universal medium.
 Rich and poor, old and young, men and women read the newspaper.
 Because of the wide variety of interests of the readers, the newspaper is best adopted in advertising goods and services that are in more or less general use.